 Returns Management vs Reverse Logistics

 While both terms involve the handling of returned goods, returns management focuses on customer-facing processes, such as return requests, exchanges, refunds, and ensuring a smooth experience for the consumer.
 It’s all about making returns easy and efficient for customers.
-In contrast, reverse logistics is a broader term that refers to the entire process of moving products back through the supply chain for resale, recycling, refurbishing, or disposal.

 While returns management is more customer-centric, reverse logistics encompasses the entire flow of returned goods, including inventory management, product recalls, and waste reduction.
 Both are essential for a seamless returns experience and maximizing the value of returned items.